ercanon/Sprite-Sorting-Camera-Culling/docs/README.md

 ### Sorting Layers
 #### By position
 Consist in sorting the entities depending of their Y position.
+The farther away of the camera, the first to render.
+In other words, the entity will be at the back.
 ![Changed](https://github.com/ercanon/Sprite-Sorting-Camera-Culling/blob/main/docs/images/Changed.gif)

 #### By triggers